A classroom-ready

 Students scan their unique scrambles

-Self-paced solving with voice & 3D
+Self-paced solving

 Loved by educators